TjMott/TjMott.Writer/README.md

 # PLATFORM

-This application runs on .NET 5.0 with a WPF GUI.
-It requires Visual Studio 2019 (Community Edition is fine) to compile.
+This application runs on .NET 6.0 with an Avalonia GUI.
+It requires Visual Studio 2022 (Community Edition is fine) to compile.
+It is cross-platform and fully tested on Windows 10 and Linux Mint 20.
+Unofficially, it should work on any Linux that supports .NET 6, and will probably work on Mac with a bit of tweaking.

 # Basic Tutorial